fkkcloud/ColorOfWorld/project_posts/2014-02-01-My_Second_Post.md

-Infographic of how it is going to work
+Infographic of how it is going to work\n
 ScreenShot Illustraction (temporarily design)

 ![Example Image](../project_images/prog2.jpg?raw=true "Example Image")